databrickslabs/remorph/README.md

 Transpile is a self-contained SQL parser, transpiler, and validator designed to interpret a diverse range of SQL inputs and generate syntactically and semantically correct SQL in the Databricks SQL dialect.
 This tool serves as an automated solution, named Transpile, specifically crafted for migrating and translating SQL scripts from various sources to the Databricks SQL format.
 Currently, it exclusively supports Snowflake as a source platform, leveraging the open-source SQLglot.

 Transpile stands out as a comprehensive and versatile SQL transpiler, boasting a robust test suite to ensure reliability.
 Developed entirely in Python, it not only demonstrates high performance but also highlights syntax errors and provides warnings or raises alerts for dialect incompatibilities based on configurations.

+## Reconcile
+Data Recon Harness is an advanced Python project designed to streamline the reconciliation process between source data and target data residing on Databricks.
+Currently, the platform exclusively offers support for Snowflake, Oracle, and Databricks as the primary data source.
+This innovative tool empowers users to efficiently identify discrepancies and variations in data when comparing the source with the Databricks target.

 #### Design Flow:
 ```mermaid